Testing kit to tackle antimicrobial resistance in Indian dairy farms

 Due to the covid-19 pandemic, we reimagined our field research and made use of mobile and digital technologies to communicate with rural vets in Bengal using amongst other technologies, WhatsApp and MS Teams.
 The remote workshops, run by Dr Partha Ray, included sharing the proposed Milk Guard service with vets using mobile screen shots and descriptions over WhatsApp groups and used the group feature to capture their feedback as well as understand more about farmers and vets knowledge around illness, treatment and AMR.

-As one of the vets explained, “If this kit works properly it will bring a revolution in dairy industry globally”
+“If this kit works properly it will bring a revolution in dairy industry globally”

 As part of the Innovate UK monitoring process, we explained our Design Research activities including the successful remote discovery workshops, service mapping, test kit development and the creation of the Milk Guard brand.
 We also explained the engineering and microbiology developments that the team undertook in parallel with design research.